— The following post contains spoilers.

 Some of the later stages with Elena feel like they could’ve come straight out of Drake’s Fortune, the pirate caves in Scotland are dripping with visual throwbacks to Among Thieves, and the market in King’s Bay recalls a certain spot of historical research from Drake’s Deception.

 However, with the question answered, I can’t help but feel something of a sense of loss.
 I loved the revelation, I really did, but I can’t help but mourn, as ridiculous as it might seem, the mystery that was.
 And there is, of course, the issue of Nate and Sam’s mother.
 In Uncharted 3, it’s explicitly stated that she committed suicide — yet, here, we’re told that Cassandra Morgan’s demise was brought about by illness.
-What said illness was, exactly, is never disclosed, so there is the possibility that it might have been so severe that she took her life to escape it — depression, perhaps — but, still, I would’ve liked a little more clarity on this.
+What said illness was, exactly, is never disclosed, so there is the possibility that it might have been something so severe that she took her life to escape it — depression, perhaps — but, still, I would’ve liked a little more clarity on this.

 And speaking of death… I went into Uncharted 4 thoroughly expecting that not everyone would make it to the end.
 First time through, I spent almost every second of the game filled with a mixture of excitement and apprehension, eager to find out what happened next, but frightened of what the cost of doing so might be.
-Now that I’m finished, I can’t tell you how much I adore the fact that no one died.
+Now that I’m finished, I can’t tell you how much I love the fact that no one died.
 Well, none of the good guys or gals, anyway.

 I know I’m not the only one who went into A Thief’s End expecting death, and to have that expectation subverted so completely was really, really great.
 HOWEVER — and this particular instance of the word gets each and every letter capitalised — before those expectations are subverted, they’re played with.
 Horrifically.

-The scene in which Elena fakes her death is terrifying as it is — eventually — satisfying.
+The scene in which Elena fakes her death is as terrifying as it is — eventually — satisfying.
 When I first happened upon it, I wasn’t alone, and when I noticed, before Nate, that Elena wasn’t moving, I smashed my thumb into the pause button and waited until my company had vacated the room before continuing.
 If Elena hadn’t made it, my reaction would’ve been one I wanted to keep to myself.
 I would’ve had to set down the controller, walk away for a while.

 Thankfully, though, no walking away was required, and I was able to continue my journey towards the end.